Art Garfunkel: Simon & Garfunkel

-In 1963, Garfunkel and Simon (who graduated from Queens College before dropping out of Brooklyn Law School) reformed their duo under their own names as "Simon and Garfunkel".
+In 1963, Garfunkel and Simon reformed their duo under their own names as Simon and Garfunkel.
 They released their first album, Wednesday Morning, 3 A.M. on Columbia Records in October 1964.
 It was not a critical or commercial success, and the duo split.
 The next year, producer Tom Wilson lifted the song "The Sound of Silence" from the record, dubbed an electric backing onto it, and released it as a single that went to number one on the Billboard pop charts.

 Simon had gone to the United Kingdom in 1965 after the initial failure of Wednesday Morning, 3 A.M., to pursue a solo career.
-He briefly teamed with songwriter Bruce Woodley of The Seekers.
+He briefly teamed with songwriter Bruce Woodley of the Seekers.
 After "The Sound of Silence" had started to enjoy commercial success, he returned to the US to reunite with Garfunkel.
 The duo recorded four more influential albums: Sounds of Silence; Parsley, Sage, Rosemary and Thyme; Bookends; and the hugely successful Bridge over Troubled Water.

-They contributed to the soundtrack of the 1967 Mike Nichols' Academy Award-winning film The Graduate (starring Dustin Hoffman and Anne Bancroft).
+They contributed to the soundtrack of the 1967 Mike Nichols' film The Graduate.
 While writing "Mrs. Robinson", Simon originally considered the title "Mrs. Roosevelt".
 When Garfunkel reported this indecision over the song's name to the director, Nichols replied, "Don't be ridiculous!
 We're making a movie here!
 It's Mrs. Robinson!"
 Simon & Garfunkel traveled together to England in the fall of 1968.
 They made a concert appearance at Kraft Hall, which was broadcast on the BBC and featured Garfunkel's solo performance of "For Emily, Whenever I May Find Her".
-He received a standing ovation.